whblondeau/gyre/finding_flotsam.md

 Afya cursed with a foul piratical oath.
 “Prepare to bring crew aboard from the sea!
 Get the ladders out, you spermjacking scumdrinking shit-for-brains!
 Three of you follow me!”
 The pirate’s voice was a whipcrack of command, and some sprang to help as she went to the aft cabin bulkhead.

 One sailor, a Bhalong, drew her longknife and menaced Afya.
 “You’re no captain of mine!” she screamed, and lunged forward, the knife a blur of drillwood, getting inside the scimitar’s reach.
-But, skilled as she was at rough fighting on the deck, her skills were no match for Afya Mankiller, who shifted and short-thrust with the scimitar.
+But, skilled as she was at rough fighting on the deck, her skills were no match for Afya, who shifted and short-thrust with the scimitar.
 The Bhalong fell to the rolling deck, throat opened, choking her life out.

 Afya vaulted over her victim and went to the old evil whaling lance mounted on the bulkhead, prying at a bracket with her marlinspike.
 The sailors gaped at her.
 “That shark will be upon us in moments!” she shouted.
 “We’ve got women over the side!”
 At that they lent their strength, bending the brackets in earnest.